rasmuskl/NScripto/README.md

 ```

-The `Scripts` property will contain any wrapped scripts with all the environments used in the wrapped script.
+The `Scripts` property will contain any wrapped scripts along with all the environments used in the wrapped script.

 # Caching compiled scripts